Pink Floyd live performances: Transition and experimentation

-On 29 June 1968, Pink Floyd headlined the first free Hyde Park concert organized by heir management company, Black hill Enterprises, which later parted ways with the band over their decision to remove Barrett.
+On 29 June 1968, Pink Floyd headlined the first free Hyde Park concert organized by their management company, Black hill Enterprises, which later parted ways with the band over their decision to remove Barrett.
 Others performing were Tyrannosaurus Rex, Roy Harper and Jethro Tull.

 The one in '68 was wonderful because it was much more a picnic in the park than a mini-Woodstock.
 A lovely day.
 It was important for us too because it reminded us of our, uh, roots -- whether spurious or not.
 They *were* our roots -- not personally, but as an enterprise.
 We were the house band.